Thanks to your support, Colorado’s Climate Action Plan—the most significant climate change bill in Colorado history—became law!

 Just 26 of Colorado’s 64 counties have a plan for climate action.
 Source: Colorado Health Institute 2019.

 Successfully tackling these changes across Colorado will require policies and approaches that are as diverse as the communities in which they’re created.
-By accepting public input through robust community engagement processes, HB 1261 promotes local solutions that are meaningful and inclusive and as a result, more equitable and just.
+By accepting public input through robust community engagement processes, the action plan promotes local solutions that are meaningful and inclusive and as a result, more equitable and just.